7 Best Campgrounds in New England for 2026

 Best time: June through early September—weather turns unpredictable after Labor Day at this elevation.

 Pro tip: The summit trail takes 90 minutes round-trip.
 Sunrise views across New Hampshire and Vermont reward early risers.
 Pack layers—mountain weather changes fast.
+Nighttime temperatures drop into the 40s even in July—bring proper sleeping gear.

 7. Moosehead Lake Campground